1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 30 ÷ 15 = 2 hours.

-37. The Earth rotates 1° of longitude in:
+37. The Earth rotates 1° of longitude in_____________.

 A) 2 minutes